BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 This command will generate virtual environment and install all the dependencies needed to run the project in the virtual environment.

+## Usage

+In this section, you will learn how to use the project.
+The project is a tool that interacts with various AI APIs, including OpenAI's GPT-3.5, Google's PaLM, and Cohere's language models.
+Users can submit requests and retrieve responses for the same input, with collected responses organized and stored in a CSV file for easy comparison and analysis.
+The tool computes similarities based on the expected outputs of the AIs, enabling users to evaluate the performance of different models efficiently.
+With a focus on usability, this automated solution streamlines the process of performance assessment across multiple AI platforms.

 ### Input Prompts/Texts

 To set up the input for this project, you need to populate the `Inputs/input.csv` file.
 This file will contain the tasks or text prompts that the AI models will process and, optionally, the expected output for each task.
 The comparison between the models' outputs and the expected results will be based on these entries.
 Follow the steps below to properly configure the input file: